gravitational/force/docs/index.md

-# Force
+# Description

-`Force` is an event processing and infrastructure automation framework.

 `Makefiles` create an easy way to build targets and projects.

-`G` files create an easy way to create event-driven workflows with multiple services combined together: Github to Docker builds, Webhooks to Kubernetes Deployments.
+`.force` files define event-driven workflows: Github to Docker builds, webhooks to Kubernetes deployments.

+There is no server, `force` runs as a standalone binary or Kubernetes deployment always processing a single `.force` file.

 ## Installation

-Current version is `0.0.8`.
+Current version is `0.0.18`.

 *Install locally*